 17. Incorporate Thoughtful Accents

-Minimalism still allows personality; you just choose your accents carefully.
-Each piece should have meaning or functional purpose.
+Minimalism still leaves plenty of room for personality; you just choose your accents with care.
+Each piece should carry some meaning or a real function.

 Decorating Details

-Curated accessories enhance your space’s coziness while keeping everything intentional and balanced.
+Curated accessories add to your space’s coziness while keeping everything intentional and balanced.

 18. Keep Surfaces Clear

-Visual clutter can make even the most beautiful camper feel chaotic.
-Clear surfaces are key to maintaining that minimalist calm.
+Visual clutter can make even the prettiest camper feel chaotic.
+Clear surfaces are key to holding onto that minimalist calm day after day.

 Small Space Tricks